Brighton-Le-Sands, New South Wales: History

-Brighton Hotel was stripped of its licence in 1892 due to violence and reckless behaviour that found expression in the hotel and its surrounding area.
-The depression of the 1890s meant that many unemployed workers lived in the district and frequented the hotel, leading to a crisis for the area.
-The area several kilometres north of the hotel was used during the depression as one of many shanty sites that spread across Sydney, especially in the 1930s.
-Thomas Saywell offered the use of the hotel to The Scots College.
-Albert Aspinall, brother of the first Principal, Arthur Ashworth Aspinall, transformed the ground floor of the building to classrooms and the hotel rooms into the dormitory.
-In 1895, the principal of the college, Arthur Aspinall, decided to transfer the Scots College to Bellevue Hill.
-This was to avoid both the proximity of the local racecourse and the distraction the nearby beach was having on his students.
+Saywell's hotel was stripped of its liquor licence in 1892 due to rowdiness.
+It is said that the depression of the 1890s brought many unemployed workers to the district and that they frequented the hotel's bar on Bay Street.
+Some of them lived in shanties in the scrub & sandhills a mile to the north, between the old sewage farm & the bay, as many more did during the Great Depression of the 1930s.
+For a short period in the early 1890s then, the hotel was home to the Scots College.
+Albert Aspinall, brother of the first principal, Arthur Ashworth Aspinall, converted the ground floor to classrooms and the hotel rooms on the upper floor into the dormitory.
+But in 1895, the principal of the college, Arthur Aspinall, decided to shift the establishment to Bellevue Hill.
+Indeed, swimming baths, pleasure ground, beach & racecourse were doubtless far too distracting for his pupils.